Roseakhonya/Password-manager/README.md

 Navigate into the cloned folder using terminal a to run the app.
 The app will open on terminal

 # Behaviour Driven Development(BDD)
+User navigates to the the terminal and opens the application.
+It prints out a welcome message.
+One is asked to choose a short code to create account or whether has an existing account.
+If create account, one keys in user name and given option to enter password or allow automatic generation of password which is displayed.
+If one decides to enter passwords, it allows them to enter their own

 # Support and contact details